 Photo: @amandaadraper

 Situated in a classic Porto house, this newly opened hotel is bright, light and airy.
-Rooms are large and clean, and the staff offers daily fresh fruit and refreshments to guests.
+Rooms are large and clean, and the staff offer daily fresh fruit and refreshments to guests.

-The historic center is a quick walk away from shops and traditional restaurants.
+The historic centre is within easy walking distance, with a good array of traditional shops and restaurants to choose from.
 Staff members are professional and helpful, and happy to give sightseeing hints and tips.

 Things to See and Do in Baixa